Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY CALCULATING DECOHERENCE RATES

 where $\bar n_k^\text{coh}$ is the coherent photon population in the $k$-th mode, and $\chi_{qk}$ is the cross-Kerr between the transmon and that mode.
 The clear discrepancy between this naive sum and the PVNR/LME results arises because the naive approach treats the qubit as coupled to each filter mode independently, summing their contributions as if the two filter modes couple to two uncorrelated baths.
 Such an approach also neglects the correlations in the coherent dynamics of the two modes.
 In contrast, PVNR and LME retain the correlations in the coherent modulations and the noise originated from the same physical port, which is essential for obtaining accurate dephasing rates for circuits with complicated filter networks where multiple drive pathways interfere.

 Finally, we remark that while PVNR and LME yield consistent results in our examples, PVNR offers broader practical advantages.
 PVNR is typically more computationally efficient, directly turning susceptibilities and noise spectra into transition rates using Floquet-Markov evaluation in the frequency domain.
 Under proper conditions, adiabatic elimination of the strongly damped filter modes further reduces the system dimension and speeds up the calculation.
 In contrast, LME must retain the filter modes and time-step through many drive periods for an accurate fitting of the decoherence timescale.
 For example, in our two-filter-mode circuit, observing a noticeable drive-induced decay rate requires large junction phase displacements.
 Achieving this with a drive on the right port would populate many photons in the filter modes, making the Hilbert space prohibitively large for LME calculations.
 To keep the calculation tractable, we instead used a left-port drive, which produces the required phase modulations primarily by displacing the qubit mode and thus with far fewer photons.
 However, PVNR handles drive from either port at essentially the same cost.
 Furthermore, PVNR inherits the complex port-to-mode and mode-to-mode couplings from the microwave simulations, where common-port noise correlations and interferences are automatically embedded in the susceptibility functions.
 In contrast, LME reproduces these effects only if one specifies an explicit correlated dissipator with the correct relative amplitudes and phases.
-This is particularly challenging in multimode networks, where a single port may address many modes through a mixture of capacitive and inductive couplings, and the modes themselves are also coupled.
+The lumped-element filter circuit in Fig.~\ref{fig:two_filter_modes} was deliberately chosen because this correlated dissipator can be constructed from a reduced circuit model and used as a controlled LME benchmark.
+For more distributed geometries or larger multimode networks, constructing such a dissipator by hand can become ambiguous or unavailable, since a single port may address many modes through a superposition of capacitive and inductive pathways~\cite{Sank2025}, and the modes themselves may also be coupled.
 In summary, PVNR offers a compact, geometry-aware route to accurately estimate decoherence rates induced by drive ports directly from electromagnetic susceptibilities and realistic noise spectra, and at lower computational cost.
 This makes it a practical tool for circuit design, allowing one to directly assess the tradeoff between desired parametric coupling and the decoherence caused by the drive.